 When you feel difficulty in reading any web pages, you can dramatically change it on Google Chrome.
 Google Accessibility team has released an extension for this purpose.
 It’s called High Contrast.

 How to Change Background Colour of Web Pages?

-High Contrast offers several high-contrast color filters that make your reading pretty easy.
+Use the plugin High Contrast, the link posted at the end of this page.
+It offers several high-contrast colour filters that make your reading pretty easy.
 Once enabled you can apply filters to web pages by shortcut keys Shift+F12 or disable it by pressing Shift+F11.

 Normal, Increased Contrast, Grayscale, Inverted Color and Inverted Grayscale are the color schemes offered by this app.
 Click on the extension icon on the toolbar to access any of the filters.
 It dramatically changes the color of the web pages.
 For example, if you find problems with reading light colored fonts apply filter Increased Contrast.
 It sharpen the font and make reading easy.

 Anyhow this extension will not affect Chrome New Tab, Chrome Web Store, Settings Page etc. I tested this extension of many web pages and found working without any issue.

 Also note.
 Once you applied any of the filters, immediately it will be applied to all opened tabs.
 The app page on Chrome Web Page Says it will “applies filters to your page that invert almost everything – the only exception is photos, which are left alone.”
 But I found that it also invert image colors on some web pages.

 Hope you liked this post.
 Also if you liked the extension share it with your friends.